 As part of our Estuary Stewardship, Project Watershed has committed to the restoration of the Field Sawmill site.
+We have been given a name for the site by the K’ómoks First Nation and are now calling it Kus Kus Sum.
 Our vision is to create vibrant and productive habitat and connect it to Hollyhock flats, which is adjacent to the site and one of the most productive areas in the Estuary.
 It’s a big job and it’s going to take a lot of work, we hope you will join us in creating this legacy.
-On this page you can follow our progress through blogs posts, sign our petition and donate to this cause.
+On this page you can follow our progress through blogs posts and donate to this cause.

 Signs of Abundance Tour – The information on this page compliments that which appears on the sign that has recently been erected on north of the Courtenay Marina on the Riverway Walk.
 To go to the map of all the signs in this series click here.
 For more information on salt marsh habitat, habitat we would be reestablishing at the Kus Kus Sum site visit the Macdonald Wood Park page.

 https://projectwatershed.ca/wp-content/uploads/2014/06/PW_surveyingDanBowen.jpg675900Michael Holdinghttp://projectwatershed.ca/wp-content/uploads/2016/10/PWLogoMainTransparent-300x180.pngMichael Holding2017-05-05 12:04:242017-05-10 22:13:06Dan Bowen sheds some light on the work being done at the old Field Sawmill site